 Support: “I’d hate to waste such a renewable resource.”

 Emmett: “So we should share a shower?
 That’s terribly unfortunate.”
 He rises, tests the feeling of his new, undead flesh.

-Celia: “I hope you’re not looking to bump uglies,” the doctor drawls, eying his new form with blatant interest.
+Support: “I hope you’re not looking to bump uglies,” the doctor drawls, eyeing his new form with blatant interest.
 “The breather way doesn’t do it for us anymore.”